replicatedhq/replicated-field-labs/instruqt/replicated-cli/02-verifying-manifests/assignment.md

 simple application, so we won't ask for much.

 Most times, you'll do this interactively in your favorite editor.
-To simplify for the lab, we're going use some command-line fu to keep things moving.
+To simplify for the lab, we're going to fix it from the CLI to keep things moving.

 ```